+Swanage holiday cottages available for self catering holidays on Purbeck in Coastal Dorset sleeping 5 to 9 people in 3 to 4 bedrooms .
 The coastal town of Swanage is famous for its long sandy beach popular with families and the traditional seaside town atmosphere enhanced by the small shops, seaside seafood restaurants and Swanage Pier.
 Swanage is a great location from which to explore the rest of Purbeck which can include taking the traditional steam railway.
+For more information about visit the Holiday Information below the selection of cottages.

-This delightful stone cottage is beautifully situated overlooking the large scenic mill pond in the pretty, old part of Swanage.
+This delightful stone cottage with the green front door is beautifully situated overlooking the large scenic mill pond in the pretty, old part of Swanage.
 The pond is home to ducks and moorhens and is beside the charming church of St Mary’s.
 This is a lovely peaceful setting with no passing traffic.
 The cottage is within a pleasant 5 minute stroll of the beautiful sandy beach of the small seaside resort.
-View My Home on The Pond Swanage, Dorset
+View My Home on The Pond Cottage Swanage Dorset

-More images of the Isle of Wight can be found at the Purbeck Image Gallery
+More images of the Purbeck Dorset can be found at the Purbeck Image Gallery

 Swanage has been a holiday destination since the early 19th Century and Swanage became known for a temperate climate and pleasant bay for swimming.
 Nowadays Swanage is the principle holiday destination this part of Dorset.
 The long sandy beach and picturesque seaside town atmosphere draw in summer visitors as well as those wishing to walk, cycle and enjoy the surrounding countryside all year around.